-Spending so much time at home during the past two years has exposed the pluses and minuses of our properties.
+Spending so much time at home during quarantine exposed the pluses and minuses of our properties.
 The main living space might shine and sparkle, but the bathrooms look old and dreary by comparison.
 You’ve probably also noticed deficiencies in some of its core systems, such as heating, plumbing and electrical.

-The desire to repair, update or bring more comfort to our spaces led to a push in home improvement projects in 2020 that has dipped only slightly to start 2021, according to the nonprofit Home Improvement Research Institute.
-In fact, a recent report from the Harvard Joint Center for Housing Studies said that Americans spent nearly $420 billion on projects in owner-occupied and rental properties in 2020 Homeowners are expected to spend record numbers on improvements through the middle of 2022.
+The desire to repair, update or bring more comfort to our spaces led to a push in home improvement projects in 2020 that has dipped since quarantine, but not by a lot.
 Between a hesitancy to bring strangers into their homes as the virus spread and a desire to save money, do-it-yourselfers tried to give many projects a try themselves.

 But that might prove illegal.